scc-uconn/NESS19/statathon/statathon-2019.md

 ## Budget

-Food for all registered participants.
+- Food for all registered participants or finalist.
+- Discount or free ticket for short course to the finalist?

 ## FAQ